Exiv2/exiv2/man/man1/exiv2.md

 | text       | The text to use for a language definition   |

-The *\<lang\>-\<country\>* combination is useful where a country uses a different version of a common language (e.g. Swiss-French, would be "fr-CH").
+The *\<lang\>-\<country\>* combination is useful where a country uses a different version of a common language (e.g., Swiss-French, would be "fr-CH").
 The *\<lang\>* or *\<lang\>-\<country\>* can be optionally surrounded by double quotes (single quotes are not allowed).
 If no language is specified, the default value is *x-default*.
 Any *x-default*